bloominstituteoftechnology/Precourse/Lesson6-JS-III/README.md

 ```
 ### .push & .pop

-Two more very useful built in array methods are `.push` and `.pop`.
-These methods refer to the adding and removing of items from the array after it's initial declaration.
+Two more very useful built-in array methods are `.push` and `.pop`.
+These methods refer to the adding and removing of items from the array after its initial declaration:

 `.push` adds an item to the end of the array, incrementing it's length by 1. (`.push` returns the new length)